smpanaro/tuftswebcenter/README.rst

 What can I do?
 --------------

-For now, you can get reports on housing lottery groups.
-Soon you'll be able to download past exams.
+For now, you can do two things: get reports on housing groups and download past exams.

 Why?
 ----

-I want to check if our housing group is going to get into Hillsides!
+Checking housing groups is slow.
+I just want to see where my group ranks!

 With the web interface:
 => login
 => select housing from dropdown
-=> click view housing groups
+=> click view housing groups link
 => pick Apartments from dropdown
 => click Submit so the list loads

-versus
+But now you can run a little script whenever you want to know.

 .. code-block:: pycon

 	>>> from webcenter.webcenter import *
 	>>> wc = WebcenterSession(mystudentid, mypin)
 	>>> print wc.get_housing_groups_reports("Apartment")

+If you want to bulk download the past exams for a course you can do that too.

 Installation
 ------------